simple-boy/Chronicle-Memory/README.md

 # Chronicle Memory

-Chronicle Memory is an evidence-only textual memory system for the Agent Memory Challenge 2026.
+Chronicle Memory is an evidence-only textual memory system.
 It is designed for the Academic Methods board and exposes the required synchronous `Add` and `Search` endpoints.
 Version `0.2.0` adds deterministic temporal-event records, entity/relation indexes, and bounded multi-hop candidate expansion.

 ## Method